Careers and Internships

 Private and public sector organizations and IBD Program alumni familiar with training received in the Landegger Program periodically call the IBD Office to request references for available program students for upcoming internships.

-This internship service is provided in response to outside requests and is meant to supplement, not to replace, other internship assistance offered by a student’s degree program or the various on campus career centers.
+This internship and job service is provided in response to outside requests and is meant to supplement, not to replace, other career assistance offered by a student’s degree program or the various on campus career centers.

 Although no formal post-graduation placement services are offered by the program, an informal “opportunities exchange” network has developed as the number of program alumni has increased.
 Many alumni now contact the IBD office if they are leaving their current employment and need a replacement, or if other opportunities exist within their organization.
 The program facilitates this “opportunities exchange” function to match qualified current or former IBD students with open positions.